ehrpg/rules/docs/backgrounds/backgrounds.md

 You have had ties to organized crime in the past.
 Be it as a soldier or associate in the Mafia, hired hitman, large arms dealer or leader of a local drug operation.
-You know how to lead or command a small group of subordinates, but also how to ``take care'' of your enemies.
+You know how to lead or command a small group of subordinates, but also how to "take care" of your enemies.

 This background costs 30 _CCP_.